clementwjl/AIHTeleBot/README.md

 IndexError: list index out of range
 ```

 A: Create a folder called docs, add all your relevant documents inside.
+It should do the trick.

 # Helpful references
 - [Telebot Documentation](https://pypi.org/project/pyTelegramBotAPI/)